mstade/address/README.md

   }
 )
 ```
-As can be seen, this resource is returning afunction which should be invoked with a DOM node as a parameter.
+As can be seen, this resource is returning a function which should be invoked with a DOM node as a parameter.
 We can use it like this:

 ```